-EIA projects that are relevant to the proposed development.
-The Environmental Management Act (EMA), Act No. 20 of 2004 provides comprehensive laws for environmental management in the country bringing together stakeholders across different sectors.
-The Act through its EIA and Audit Regulations, 2005 outlines steps to be followed and elaborates clearly procedures to be followed in undertaking EIA study for any development project.
-Thus, this EIA study corresponds with the EMA, 2004 and its EIA and Audit Regulations of 2005.
+The Environmental Management Act (EMA), Act No. 20 (2004) provides direction for environmental management in the country bringing together stakeholders across different sectors.
+The Act through its EIA and Audit Regulations (2005) outlines steps to be followed and elaborates procedures to be followed in undertaking the ESIA study for any development project.